SenthilNayagan/senthilnayagan.github.io/_posts/devops/infrastructure-as-code/terraform/2022-08-20-terraform-basics.markdown

 Infrastructure as Code (IaC) refers to the *process of managing and provisioning infrastructure using code* rather than manual processes.
 When we talk about "infrastructure as code," we mean that we manage our IT infrastructure with code in the form of configuration files.

-With IaC, configuration files are made that describe our infrastructure.
-This makes it easier to change and share configurations.
+Configuration files that describe our infrastructure are produced by IaC.
+Changes and sharing of configurations are made simpler as a result.
 An IaC process produces the same environment every time it deploys, just as the same source code always generates the same binary.

 ## It's version control